alwalsh3/CPL_OASIS_demo/README.md

 <p align="center">
   <img width="500" src="./docs/assets/Tier1_schematic.png">
+  <figcaption>Figure 1: Schematic showing the Test case 1 configuration.
+It shows what variables are exchanged between NEMO and TOYATM through OASIS.</figcaption>
 </p>

 The updated CPL_OASIS test case that you have compiled is now almost ready to run.
 One additional step is to add a job script and update for your machine.
 Navigate to `nemo_5.0.1/tests/MYCPL_OASIS/EXP00/` and copy an example job script from this repository.
 We have included examples from a SLURM and PBS based HPC.
 To copy (using the PBS example),